 Unprepared deal professionals might not fully consider future risks to the firm when agreeing to NDA provisions.
 Outside counsel might be better prepared to consider risk but are often unresponsive, fail to understand terms material to the business teams, or are too rigid during negotiations.

-A party out of touch with current market dynamics and unwavering in its demands can knock itself out of the PE deal process prematurely.
+A party out of touch with current market dynamics and unwavering in its demands can knock itself out of the deal process prematurely.

 - Requiring too long of a duration